mrshll1001/thesis/src/designing_accounting_tools.md

 The following sections detail the behaviour and design rationale for each feature of the design.
 At one point, an entire side of the application was discarded (a public-facing API) by participant request.
 This is discussed in this section as a discarded feature.

-#### Supported QA Data Types and their interfaces
+#### Producing and Viewing Data
 Rosemary supports all of the data types outlined in the *QA* JSON schema.
 It achieves this by mapping entries onto a `Post` object (Fig XYZ), named in reference to a piece of social media content (since in original designs all entries would form a social-media style timeline).

 Rosemary provides several interfaces to generate data in the *QA* format; each attending to different matters of work.
 For example, the *Add Income* interface operates only on the `financial_data` portion of the schema and produces an entry with a positive value for this field. *Add Expenses* also operates on `financial_data`, but produces a negative value. *Add Events* and *Add Images* work on `location` and `media` respectively, without attention to matters of `financial_data`.

 When retrieving data Rosemary provides several visual lenses in different formats.
 For example when looking at income, all that is shown is a table of income values (FIG).
 When looking at these same entries as a "Post" on a social feed they are displayed in a manner that makes sense using this metaphor (FIG).
 The more social-oriented interface also provided an interesting design challenge; while Rosemary provides interfaces that operate on the data schema piecemeal, the federated nature of the system meant that other applications could be developed which operated on the schema in a more holistic manner -- and then send this data to Rosemary.
 In order to account for these variations, the template used to display a "Post" displays UI elements dynamically, building up the item as it finds data in the entry.
-As such there is no way in Rosemary to produce a single entry containing all of the QA components -- although it is equipped to present such an entry.
+As such there is no way in Rosemary to produce a single entry containing all of the QA components -- although it is equipped to present such an entry to someone viewing it.

 #### Financial Features
+The financial features in Rosemary seek to support an organisation with its administrative work of budgeting.
+This section outlines the interfaces and features that were implemented in attempt to achieve this.

+##### Income and Expenditure
+Rosemary provides interfaces to produce data about income

+#### Customers and Funders
+Part of the work in entering income is making sense of where that income is from, and whether it constitutes a funding pot.
+To assist with this, Rosemary provides an interface for adding *"Customers and Funders"* to the system, which can be mapped to income.
+Semantically, a Funder would be an entity giving the organisation money in the form of a charitable grant, whereas a Customer would be someone acquiring services from the charity.
+This was grounded in the fieldwork as Patchwork were noted to be hiring out the Play Centre building, and as such the design needed to accommodate this.
+This also had the benefit of the system being able to infer a particular level of unrestricted funds; as all income derived from "Customers" would be unrestricted.

+Internally, a single `Customer` entity provides the representation of a Customer or Funder in the system.
+To differentiate between a Customer and a Funder, a boolean `isFunder` is set when creating (see fig).

 ##### Costing